OpenTechSchool/www.opentechschool.org/projects/index.md

 # Overview

-At the moment the OpenTechSchool pursuits multiple formats and endavors.
+At the moment the OpenTechSchool pursues multiple formats and endeavors.
 Some of them are listed and described here.

 ## App Summer Camps